michelemendel/times.place/blueprint/2_spec.md

 - **Venue**: A location (synagogue, community center, etc.) that hosts events with scheduled times.
 - **Visitor**: A user visiting the application searching for venues and events.
 - **Venue Owner**: A registered user who can create and manage their own venues.
 Similar to Facebook pages, each person registers and manages venues related to them.
 A venue owner can have multiple venues but can only see and edit venues they own.
-A venue owner has:
-  - ownerUUID (unique identifier, UUID format)

 ## User Stories